 - Optimize mise-en-place: Prepare during quiet moments

-With a system like KitchenNmbrs, you immediately see the total cost price of each dish, including an estimate of labor costs.
+Food cost management systems immediately show you the total cost price of each dish, including labor estimates.
 This way you make data-driven decisions about your menu.

 How do you calculate labor costs per dish? (step by step)